Skip to main content

 “I assisted clients with account questions while ensuring each interaction followed AML and internal verification procedures.”

-Do not say “I am detail-oriented.”
-Show it.
-Recruiters trust behavior more than adjectives.
+Don’t just say “I am detail-oriented.”
+Demonstrate it.
+Recruiters trust specific actions over adjectives.
 Describe how you double-check or prevent errors.

 See an example